 The above-mentioned videos and webinars are listed in the Caregiver Resource Guide provided by the Allegheny County Area Agency on Aging.
-Download the Allegheny County Family Caregiver Resource Guide at alleghenycounty.us/Human-Services/Resources/Publications/Resource-Guides. aspx.
+Download the Allegheny County Family Caregiver Resource Guide at alleghenycounty.us/files/assets/county/v/1/services/dhs/documents/resource-guides/caregiver-resource-guide.pdf.
 This guide provides valuable information for caregivers in taking care of an older adult, individuals with a disability, and themselves.